China Tours from Germany

 What about drinks?

 A: Local tea is commonly served with meals and there is a variety of soft drinks, local and imported beers and wines available for purchase.
-You should not drink the tap water, bottled water is inexpensive and readily available.
+German travelers should not drink the tap water, bottled water is inexpensive and readily available.
 If you like a 'cuppa', you may like to bring along a small supply of tea bags, coffee and milk powder.
 Most rooms have electric jugs or thermos flasks of boiling water to make hot.

 What should I pack?

 A: Casual clothing is appropriate at all times although clothes that are too revealing are still frowned upon in all over China.
 Try to pack lightly as your trip may involve an amount of personal baggage handling as porters are often not available except in larger hotels.
 For security reasons it is essential that your baggage can be locked whilst during air transportation between cities.
 At times, you may not be able to check into your hotel room immediately or be able to access your main bags.
 To ensure your comfort, a change of clothes in your hand luggage to coincide with local weather conditions is always handy.
 All personal toiletries should be taken with you and small packets of tissues or wet wipes are recommended.
 A small medical kit containing medication to alleviate common ailments is suggested.
+Prepare your hiking boots if you’re taking a hiking tour in China.

-Western suits, jackets, sports coats, woolen jackets, long sleeve shirts and travel shoes
+Spring (Mar – May) with temperature of 50 - 71.6F: Western suits, jackets, sports coats, woolen jackets, long sleeve shirts and travel shoes

-T-shirts, short sleeve shirts, skirts, sandals, caps, rain wear
+Summer (Jun – Aug) with temperature Above 71.6 F: T-shirts, short sleeve shirts, skirts, sandals, caps, rain wear

-Western suits, jackets, sports coats, light woolen sweaters, rain wear and travel shoes
+Autumn (Sep – Nov) with temperature of 50- 71.6 F: Western suits, jackets, sports coats, light woolen sweaters, rain wear and travel shoes

-Overcoat, thick woolen sweaters, lined coats; In northern China, cap, gloves and cotton-padded shoes are required
+Winter (Dec – Feb) with temperature Below 50 F: Overcoat, thick woolen sweaters, lined coats; In northern China, cap, gloves and cotton-padded shoes are required

 What credit cards can I use?

 A: At present the Bank of China accepts Master, American Express, Dynasty, Visa, JCB, and Diners Club cards.
-Travelers may use these cards to draw cash over the exchange counters in China's banks, make purchases or pay bills at large department stores, restaurants and hotels in more than 100 major cities in China.
+German travelers may use these cards to draw cash over the exchange counters in China's banks, make purchases or pay bills at large department stores, restaurants and hotels in more than 100 major cities in China.
 A surcharge of 2% is always charged for card transactions.

-Where can I get consular assistance?
+Where can German get consular assistance?

 A: In China, the German tourists can obtain consular assistance from the: